mshablovskyy/gtp/README.md

 ### 3. **Run the Script**

-Run the program via the terminal:
+Run the program via the terminal, ensure `<path-to-unpacked-folder>` is enclosed in quotation marks `"`:

 #### Windows:

 ```bash